top of page

 B & JP exchange glances

-JP: (smirking) Winning quality that – humility – winning, eh what Byron?
+JP(smirking): Charming quality that - humility - eh what Byron?

 Byron looks up to agree - sees Coquette, with unnaturally tiny hands and fairy feet and auburn hair cascading freely down her back in a more Continental arrangement than would usually be found amongst the ladies of Southwell

-B: Ahem (flutters eyelashes and knocks his voice down a good octave) I have a goodly amount of French Ancestry – Normans you know – do you know any Normans, Mademoiselle Coquette? – no – they are very much an elite, aloof department of old society – old – would you like a curl of my hair?
+B: Ahem (flutters eyelashes and knocks voice down a good octave) - I have a goodly amount of French Ancestry - Normans you know - do you know any Normans, Mademoiselle Coquette? - no? - they are very much an elite, aloof department of old society - old - would you like a curl of my hair?

 C: John, some other medical Adonis has melted my fire - an Eye, Ear & Throat Surgeon with a coach and four

-B (mystified): If you will permit – is this of a long acquittance?
+B(mystified): If you will permit - is this of a long acquaintance?

-C: No, I’ve had a couple of Englishmen on the go – he was the first that didn’t pull that switcheroo -tsk - what amateurs in the game of love – and marriage - tsk! pfff
+C: No, I’ve had un couple of Englishmen on the go - mais Piglet - how he plays and toys and leads me on a dance! tsk - what amateurs in the game of love - and marriage - you are! tsk! pfff

-JP (stricken): Byron!!
-You unspeakable cad!! (snatches cricket ball) I will have satisfaction, sir
+JP(stricken): Byron!!
+You wretched ghoul!! (snatches cricket ball) I will have satisfaction, sir!

 C: It is not from false pride your pangs I deride, Monsieur Pigot - this whimsical virgin will not forget you playing silly games

-JP (glowering at B): And your advice - to laugh at little Coquette?!!
-The London-based frequenter of love?!
-(Pigot is pacing with rage)
+JP(glowering at B): And your advice - to laugh at little Coquette?!!
+You - the London-based frequenter of love?!

 C: My vacance is over - I must depart - adieu John Pigot - I shall never cease to laugh at your overtures (blows kiss, saucily)